Tutopiya Logo

 IdeaWhat it meansHow the exam uses it

-VectorOrganism that carries pathogen”State the vector of malaria”
+VectorOrganism that carries a pathogen”Explain the role of the mosquito in malaria.”

 Diseases in past-paper wording: command words that matter